Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    provided features for high availability and
    server side redundancy.

-   The first profile fmp4 ingest relating to workflow 1
-   advances over the smooth ingest procotol
-   including lessons learned over the last
+   The first profile fmp4/CMAF ingest advances over the smooth ingest procotol including lessons learned over the last
    ten years after the initial deployment of
    smooth streaming in 2009 and several advances
-   on signalling of information
+   on signalling metadata and timed text.
-   such as timed metadata markers for content insertion.
    In addition, it incorporates the latest media formats
    and protocols, making it ready for current and
    next generation media codecs such as [[!MPEGHEVC]]
    and protocols like MPEG DASH [[!MPEGDASH]].
-   In addition, to address the sub profiling of exising media containers [[!MPEGCMAF]] is referenced.
+   In addition, to address the sub profiling of exising media containers CMAF [[!MPEGCMAF]] is referenced.

-   A second profile DASH and HLS ingest is included for ingest of media
+   A second profile referenced
+   as DASH and HLS ingest
+   is included for ingest of media
    streaming presentations to entities were
-   the media is not altered actively, and further
+   the media is not altered actively.
-   media processing perhaps restricted to the manifests.
    A key idea of this part of the specification is to re-use
    the similarities of MPEG DASH [[!MPEGDASH]] and HLS [[!RFC8216]] protocols
    to enable a simultaneous ingest of media
    presentations of these two formats using
-   common media segments such as based on [[!ISOBMFF]]
+   common media fragments such as based on [[!ISOBMFF]]
    and [[MPEGCMAF]] formats.
-In addition, in this
+In this
-   approach naming is important to enable direct
+   profile naming is important to enable direct
    processing and storage of the presentation.

-   Based on our experience we present
-   these two separately.
+   We present these two profiles separately.
    We made this decision as it will
    reduce a lot of overhead in the
    information that needs to be signalled